liangjennifer/coding_exercise/interviewQuestions.md

 **12. StringPool**

 **13. Hashtable vs HashMap vs LinkedHashMap vs TreeMap.
 How are they different and when do you use which.**

+**14. SQL Question : given an employee table, write sql query to return the 2nd highest salary**